2020PB/police-brutality/reports/Ohio.md

 ### Police shove protesters, ram them with bikes | June 21st

-In an apparent attempt to clear a street, police have formed a bike line.
+In an apparent attempt to clear the intersection of High and Broad Streets, police have formed a bike line.
 They shove protesters with shields and ram their bikes into the crowd.
 Protesters can be seen throwing water at officers.
 Officers then discharge pepper spray.

 tags: bike, less-lethal, pepper-spray, protester, shove, spray

 id: oh-columbus-21

-geolocation:
+geolocation: 39.962211,-83.0006803

 **Links**